black-hole-group/gpumonty/README.md

 ## Quickstart

-Before proceeding, make sure you have a NVIDIA GPU with the required drivers and CUDA toolkit installed.
+Before proceeding, make sure you have a NVIDIA GPU with the required drivers, CUDA toolkit, HDF5 library and GSL installed.

 (1) Compile (replace the number below with the number of CPU cores available):